Debarshi-IT/Final-Year-Main-Project/README.md

 2.  **Sensor Evaluation**: The Lidar sensor casts 5 rays in a $90^\circ$ radial fan, returning collision ranges and target object types.
 3.  **Local Decisions**: The vehicle checks traffic lights, pedestrian crosswalk status, and front obstacle ranges.
 It uses these variables to adjust the speed limit.
 4.  **Steering Execution**: The Pure Pursuit controller calculates the steering adjustment required to align with a lookahead target waypoint, which scales with velocity.
-5.  **Telemetry Reporting**: Telemetry data (speed, acceleration, distance, collisions, and safety index) is sent to the Flask backend in real-time.
+5.  **Telemetry and Model Log**: Telemetry data (speed, acceleration, distance, collisions, and safety index) along with control outputs (throttle, steer angle) is sent to the Flask backend in real-time.
+The server saves this trajectory log directly into the `logs/` folder and passes it to the active Reinforcement Learning policy to continuously compute reward scores and optimize training.

 ```mermaid
 flowchart TD